1897 to 2019

 On Monday evening, April 19, 1897, approximately five hundred people met in the Pennsylvania Academy lecture room to form an organization of alumni that would come to be known worldwide as the Fellowship of the Pennsylvania Academy of the Fine Arts.
 They came together at the behest of Edward H. Coates, president of PAFA, and Harrison S. Morris, managing director.
 The idea had been endorsed by 32 prominent artists.
 Robert Vonnoh, a former student and later Academy instructor, suggested that a notice be sent to several thousand alumni.
 As stated in the notice of the meeting, those in attendance at this initial gathering were then, as now, affirming their interest "in the welfare of the Academy and the benefits to be derived from a common purpose and close union."
 That night the Philadelphia painter, Charles Dana, was elected as president and six vice presidents, including Cecilia Beaux and Charles H. Stevens, were chosen.

-Since that time, in honor of its members, the Fellowship has purchased many of their works and donated them to PAFA.
+Since that time, in honor of its members, the Fellowship has purchased many of their works and formed an important alumni collection.
 Also, in the spirit of artists helping artists, the Fellowship's purchase of artwork has not only been nourishing to struggling artists, but has also been of benefit to the organization's future members.
 Consider, for example, the Fellowship's sale at auction through Christie's in New York, works by such artists as Walter Baum, Thornton Oakley and Arthur B. Charles.
-Since the value of such pieces acquired at the beginning of the century has increased many times, this process has generated profits for the Fellowship Trust Fund which in turn allows an increasingly larger group of artists to benefit.
+Since the value of such pieces acquired at the beginning of the century has increased many times, this process has generated profits for the Fellowship Trust Fund which in turn allows an increasingly larger group of artists to benefit and be purchased.

 Throughout its history, the Fellowship and individual members have established many awards and prizes to encourage artists and to recognize their accomplishments.
 Scholarships and prizes endowed by Fellowship members or in their memory include the William Emlen Cresson Memorial Traveling Scholarships; the Mary Townsend Mason Award; the Catherine Grant Memorial Prize; the Benjamin Leonard Memorial Award established by Mrs. Bernice Grodon, a Fellowship member; the Franklin C. Watkins Memorial Grants established by Mrs Watkins; and the Martha Zelt Stanton Prize established by a member of the Academy Faculty, Martha Zelt.
 When Hobson Pittman died in 1971, he bequeathed funds that were used to create the Hobson Pittman Memorial Prize.
 Prizes in memory of Mary Audubon Post, Carolyn Gibbons Granger, Bertha Goldberg, Leona Karp Brakeman, Mable Wilson Woodrow, Franklin Drake and Mary Butler are awarded at the Fellowship's Annual Show.